plentymarkets/plentydrive-marketplace/meta/documents/user_guide_en.md

 ## Installing plentyDrive

-Click the link for your operating system and follow the respective installation routine.
+Click the download link for your operating system and follow the respective installation routine.

 ## Configuring plentyDrive

 Follow these steps to complete the setup of plentyDrive.

 1. Open plentyDrive.
 2. Enter your plentymarkets domain.
+Use https:// or http://.
 3. Enter your login data.
 4. Click on **Login**.<br />→ plentyDrive is logged into your system.
 5. Click on **Settings**.